 Maybe performance-focused green vehicle superfans won’t bat an eye at the mention of a new and completely electric Ford Mustang.
-But I’ll admit, a promoted tweet recently announcing this exactly caused me to do a bit of a…An electric Mus…what?
+But I’ll admit, a promoted tweet recently announcing this exactly caused me to do a bit of a…wait.

 Well, hey now.
 I’m all for giant auto companies bringing their most popular and beloved brands into the world of clean tech.
 In fact, in researching for this little diddy, I’ve learned the Mach-E was actually available back in November of 2019.
 But as you well know, the last couple of years have been a bit…intense…for everybody.
 So I’m not going to be too hard on myself here.
 Point remains though: